How To Make British Tea

 What is milk tea?

 Milk tea is essentially any tea that contains milk.
-This can include a matcha latte, chai latte, Thai tea, bubble tea, etc. In this case, we’re referring to the classic combination of black tea with milk.
+This can include a matcha latte, Masala Chai, Thai tea, bubble tea, etc. In this case, we’re referring to the classic combination of black tea with milk.

 What is the difference between milk tea and bubble tea?